Vake93/Sinch-Assignment/ReadMe.md

 # Read Me
 Each task is under its own folder.
-All services are wriiten with .NET 6.
-There for you must have at least .NET SDK version 6.0.100 installed to build and run this.
+All services are written with .NET 6.
+There for you must have .NET SDK version 6.0.100 installed to build and run repo.
 Additionally VSCode or Visual Studio 2022 is required for debugging the code.

 ___
 ## Task 1